verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

 The openVA App offers COD assignment using either the InSilicoVA or InterVA algorithm.
 In the One-Click Wizard mode, each algorithm has its own window, which are described in turn.

 .. _wiz_step3_1:

 ----------
 InSilicoVA
 ----------

-The InSilicoVA window in the One-Click Wizard mode simply allows users to start (and stop) the algorithm and to save the message log from the data consistency check procedure.
+The InSilicoVA window in the One-Click Wizard mode allows users choose the number of iterations and to start (and stop) the algorithm.
+There are also several features for monitoring the algorithm's progress, access information about the data processing steps (pyCrossVA and the data consistency checks), and checking the convergence of the InSilicoVA algorithm.

 .. image:: img/wiz_run_insilicova.png

+The default option for the number of iterations InSilicoVA will use is 4,000, which is displayed in the spinbox near the top of the top of the window.
+Clicking on the up arrow on the right-side of the spinbox will increase the number of iterations in increments of 1,000.
+It is also possible to click inside of the spinbox and use the keyboard to enter the number of iterations within the accepted range (he minimum number of iterations in Wizard mode is 4,000 and the maximum is 40,000.)
+Increasing the number of iterations will help ensure that the algorithm will converge.

-Once the data have been loaded (with at least 100 deaths included in the data file), clicking the "Run InSilicoVA" button will start the process of assigning CODs.
+If data have been loaded (with at least 100 deaths included in the data file), clicking the "Run InSilicoVA" button will start the process of assigning CODs.
 This procedure includes 3 steps.
+First, the app will convert the data from the ODK format to the format expected by the algorithm.
+The results from this step will be displayed in the box with the text "(pyCrossVA messages...)".
+If certain columns are missing in the data file, the message will include the names of these missing columns along with information about how they are used to prepare the data in the expected format.
+If the data include all of the necessary columns, then the message box will print "All good!" (for more information about pyCrossVA, see the :ref:`FAQ page<faq_pycrossva>`).

-First, the app will convert the data from the ODK format to the format expected by the algorithm. [#]_ Next, the app will run the data consistency checks. [#]_  During these first two steps the openVA App will display a "preparing data" message below the progress bar.
+In the second step, the app will run the data consistency checks (for more information about this step, see the :ref:`FAQ page<faq_data_consistency_checks>`).
+During these first two steps the openVA App will display a "preparing data" message below the progress bar.
 During the final step, the app will start the process of assigning CODs and the progress bar will start advancing (you will also see a message "Running InSilicoVA.." below the progress bar).
 Depending on the size of the data set, it may take a while for the InSilicoVA algorithm to finish -- a data set with 100 deaths takes around 12 minutes to process with InSilicoVA.
-The progress bar may reset once or twice, as the InSilicoVA algorithm works towards convergence of its sampling procedure for obtaining results.
+The progress bar may reset once or twice as the InSilicoVA algorithm works towards convergence of its sampling procedure for obtaining results.
 Finally, there is a "Stop" button that will stop the InSilicoVA algorithm -- if stopped, the algorithm will need to run through all of the steps from the beginning when restarted.

-Once the results are ready, the message below the progress bar will indicate that the "InSilicoVA results are ready" and you will be able to access the results and the log from the data consistency checks.
+Once the results are ready, the message below the progress bar will indicate that the "InSilicoVA results are ready" and you will be able to check the convergence of the algorithm and access the results from the data checks.
+Clicking on the "Check convergence" button will display a new window that lists the causes of death for which the algorithm did not converge -- more specifically, this list only includes causes which account for at least 2% deaths (i.e., the CSMF values is greater than 0.02).
+Again, increasing the number of iterations will improve the chances that the algorithm converges for the all of these causes.

 Clicking on the "Save log from data checks" button will produce a new window where you can choose the location for saving the log file from the data consistency check.

-Clicking on the "Show Results" button will take you to a new window where you will be able to access the cause of death results produced by InSilicoVa.
-Clicking the "Back" button will return to the window where you can select the algorithm, and you can click the "Exit" button to close the openVA App.
+Clicking on the "Show Results" button, which will take you to a new window where you will be able to access the cause of death results produced by InSilicoVA.

+Finally, clicking the "Back" button will return to the window where you can select the algorithm, and you can click the "Exit" button to close the openVA App.

 .. _wiz_step3_2: